-By providing more effective shield of gradients through constructing an orthogonal projector, OWM achieved much better protection to previously acquired knowledge, yielding highly competitive results in empirical tests compared to CAB (see supplementary text and Figs. S3, S4, S5 for details).
-OWM and other methods for continual learning mentioned above belong to the category of regularization approach \cite{Parisi2018}.
-Similar to other methods within this category, there is a tradeoff between the performance of the old and new tasks for OWM, due to limited sources to consolidate the knowledge of previous tasks.
-In contrast to the regularization approach, the other type of methods for continual learning involves dynamically introducing extra neurons or layers along the learning process \cite{Rusu2016}, which would be helpful to mitigate the tradeoff described above \cite{Parisi2018}.
-However, the regularization approach needs no extra resources to accommodate newly acquired knowledge during the training and, therefore, is capable of producing compact yet versatile systems.}
+By providing more effective shielding of gradients through constructing an orthogonal projector, the OWM achieved much better protection of previously acquired knowledge, yielding highly competitive results in empirical tests compared with the CAB (see Tables \ref{performance of Shuffled MNIST}, \ref{performance of Disjoint MNIST}, Fig. \ref{mnist_Disjoint_Task10} and Supplementary Information for details).
+The OWM and continual learning methods mentioned above are regularization approaches \cite{Parisi2018}.
+Similar to other methods within this category, the OWM exhibits tradeoff between the performance of the old and new tasks, due to limited resources to consolidate the knowledge of previous tasks.
+In contrast to regularization approaches, other types of continual learning methods involve dynamically introducing extra neurons or layers along the learning process \cite{Rusu2016}, which may help mitigate the tradeoff described above \cite{Parisi2018}.
+However, regularization approaches require no extra resources to accommodate newly acquired knowledge during training and, therefore, are capable of producing compact yet versatile systems.}